Acid reflux

 It is estimated that acid reflux is a fairly common issue for around 20% of the population (2).
 In Canada alone, the evidence shows that people who struggle with reflux or GERD lose about 16% of their work time, all due to the symptoms associated with this diagnosis (3).

-The medication that is typically prescribed in this scenario are called proton pump inhibitors (PPIs): they account for a large portion of the drugs prescribed in Canada, more than 11 million separate prescriptions in our country alone.
-(4) This is a pretty serious matter!
+The medication typically prescribed in this scenario are proton pump inhibitors (PPIs): they account for a large portion of the drugs prescribed in Canada, more than 11 million separate prescriptions in this country alone.
+(4)

 What is going on?

-According to the Mayo Clinic, below you will find the symptoms they look for when trying to understand if you have indigestion, heartburn or reflux of some kind.
+According to the Mayo Clinic, potential symptoms correlated to indigestion, heartburn or reflux include:

-A burning sensation in your chest (heartburn), usually after eating, which might be worse at night
+A burning sensation in your chest (heartburn), usually after eating; may worsen at night

 Chest pain